Save big (up to $1,875) on small business tools with our free membership, business.com+

 7. Plooto

-Plooto isn’t traditional accounting software, but it’s an excellent option for businesses that need a way to accept and oversee customer payments.
+Plooto isn’t a full accounting platform, but it’s an excellent option for businesses that need a way to accept and oversee customer payments.
 It’s an all-in-one platform that manages every aspect of your business’s accounts receivable and accounts payable processes.

-You can set up automated workflows that meet your business’s needs and help you get paid faster, as well as pay vendors via online checks or pre-authorized debits.
-Plooto syncs with popular accounting software, including QuickBooks, so it can be a valuable tool in your accounting system.
+Our detailed Plooto review explains that you can set up automated workflows that meet your business’s needs and help you get paid faster, as well as make vendor payments via online checks or pre-authorized debits.
+Plooto syncs with popular accounting software, including QuickBooks, making it a valuable tool in your financial management system.

 Key features of Plooto